8 Common Dental Problems You May Experience

 A chipped tooth, cavities, and other types of tooth trauma may ultimately lead to root infection if left untreated.
 Bacteria travel sporadically from the crown (the visible portion of a tooth) to the tooth’s neck and then to its root.

 Once the bacteria spreads to the bottom region of your teeth, damage to both the pulp tissues as well as the nerves occur.
 This is when patients experience prolonged and chronic dental pain and swelling in the mouth.

 Simply taking pain relievers is not enough.
 It is always better to treat this dental condition at its “root,” quite literally.
 There is only one solution to it—Endodontic Therapy.
 Most often referred to as root canal treatment, it has to do with the removal of nerves from the tooth pulp to completely eradicate bacteria and infection.
 Furthermore, it aids in protecting the tooth from future contamination and decomposition.

 Contrary to what many people believe, a root canal treatment is not painful!
 Your dentist will inject the affected area with local anesthetics to ensure your comfort throughout the entire procedure.

-Periodontal disease or “gum disease” materializes when the soft tissue around the teeth become infected.
+Periodontal disease or “gum disease” materializes when the soft tissue around the teeth becomes infected.
 Signs of its initial stages occur when the gums become sensitive to the point of soreness or bleed every now and then.
 Its later stages are linked to tooth loss.

 On another note, studies reveal that there is a correlation between cardiovascular problems and gum disease.
 Gingivitis may lead to imbalanced blood circulation, inflammation of blood vessels, and blood vessel damage, as bacteria in the gums can easily travel to the rest of your body via blood passageways.